-As a local company, we are very invested in our community, and naturally, big supporters of shopping local.
+As a local company, we're very invested in our community, and naturally, big supporters of shopping local.
 The reasons for shopping local go far beyond what can be covered in an article and they also go far beyond the statistics and facts.

-Chances are you already know how the community builds and grows around local shops!
-Does your hometown have a locally owned store where the owners have become your friends Or a local restaurant that gets involved in community events
+You probably already know how community builds and grows around local shops.
+Does your hometown have a locally owned store where the owners have become your friends?
+Or a local restaurant that gets involved in community events?

 Besides cutting down on transportation between factory and consumer, shopping local also cuts down on your own transportation emissions.
 Local businesses are generally in the center of town and oftentimes walkable.

-Working with local manufacturers and shopping local helps the local economy to flourish for many reasons.
+Working with local manufacturers and shopping local helps the local economy flourish for many reasons.
 Firstly, supporting local businesses recirculates the local economy and increases economic activity.
-Why Richard Tubman says, "Dollars spent locally are also re-spent locally."
+Why?
+Richard Tubman, one of the owners of Circle Furniture, says, "Dollars spent locally are also re-spent locally."

 Local businesses also promote entrepreneurship and create job opportunities for local residents.
 According to SBA's Office of Advocacy, "Small businesses created 1.9 million net jobs in 2015" and "accounted for 61.8% of net new jobs from the first quarter of 1993 until the third quarter of 2016."